DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

 ### Slicing Querysets

-Like slicing lists, we can also slice the queryset, Slicing data without a ordering method is not reccomended as we may get different results each time.
-Negative indexing is not supporseted in the ORM, for more reading look [here](https://docs.djangoproject.com/en/4.0/topics/db/queries/#limiting-querysets)
+Like slicing lists, we can also slice the queryset, Slicing data without an ordering method is not recommended as we may get different results each time.
+Negative indexing is not supported in the ORM, for more reading look [here](https://docs.djangoproject.com/en/4.0/topics/db/queries/#limiting-querysets)

 ```python
 tasks = Task.objects.all()